Sarcoma

 Synovial Sarcoma:

-• Molecular marker: SS18-SSX fusion transcript
+- Molecular marker: SS18-SSX fusion transcript (>95% of cases)

-• Detection method: RNA-based testing preferred
+- Detection method: RNA-based testing may be preferred for fusion detection

 Undifferentiated Pleomorphic Sarcoma:

-• Challenge: Heterogeneous molecular profiles without recurrent driver mutations
+- Challenge: Heterogeneous molecular profiles without recurrent driver mutations

-• Approach: Tumor-informed testing essential due to patient-specific mutations
+- Approach: Tumor-informed testing essential due to patient-specific mutations

 Clinical Interpretation Across Subtypes